josephryan/tmppolar/workshop2023.md

 PAML ALT versus NULL models

-<br><br>Once complete you will have two CODEML MCL Results files for each of your CDS gene alignments (ALT versus NULL).
+Once complete you will have two CODEML MCL Results files for each of your CDS gene alignments (ALT versus NULL).
 Using grep you can now gather all of the lnL values for each model.
 Example (degrees of freedom depends on the number of branches in your tree)

 ```bash